conda-forge/conda-forge.github.io/src/orga/governance.rst

     and discussions.
 Friendly reminders to vote are encouraged.

     * Standard
-    * 50% plus one of those voting to pass
+    * 50% Majority to pass
+    * Quorum rules: standard, accelerated, or time-out

 ----